 Specification lines that begin with # or which are empty are treated as comments.
-A set of lines delineated by %{ and %} are copied unchanged.
-The "braces" %{ and %} must each occur alone on a separate line; these two delimiting lines are not copied.
+A set of lines delineated by %{ and %} is copied unchanged.
+The ''braces'' %{ and %} must each occur alone on a separate line; these two delimiting lines are not copied.
 This feature allows the inclusion of actual macro definitions, as opposed to specifications, and the inclusion of C definitions.
 The standard macro definitions supplied for the identity translator include examples of these features.
-These definitions are listed in Appendix B.
+These definitions are the file ident.defs.